-\ Covered services that do not count toward your maximum out-of-pocket amount.
+Covered services that do not count toward your maximum out-of-pocket amount.

-Your plan covers the services listed in the following chart when they are received from a network provider.
-A \$50\ deductible applies for comprehensive dental services not normally covered by Medicare.
-There is an annual plan coverage maximum of \$1,250 for the services listed.
+Your plan covers the services listed in the following chart.
+There is an annual plan coverage maximum of \$500 for the services listed; this is a combined plan coverage maximum for services received from network providers or out-of-network providers.
 Endodontics and periodontics are not covered.
 Dental lab fees are not covered, so you may be responsible for the costs of any dental lab services you need.
 Speak to your provider for more information.